Cliquez sur le menu déroulant ci-dessus pour sélectionner la langue de votre choix

 To apply, complete the Specialization Program Pathway Application Form and pay the invoiced registration fee before the Pathway Application Deadlines.
 You are encouraged to register as early as possible as spaces are limited.

 Before indicating your preferred group in the application form, review the Course and Live Tutorial Dates Schedule.
 Tutorial attendance is mandatory and there are no make-up dates available.
-Please check the schedule carefully as some groups do not include all 5 Specialization Program Education Pathway courses.

 For questions about the Specialization Program or to request an assessment accommodation, contact sp-ps@college-ic.ca.